Yura3313/Altos-auto/README.md

 ### **Step 3: Game Configuration**

-The bot requires the game window to be set to a specific size and position.
+The bot requires the game to be opened fullscreen on the main monitor.

-1. Create a shortcut for Alto's Odyssey on your desktop.
-2. Right-click the shortcut and select **Properties**.
-3. In the `Target` field, append the following text to the end:
-    `-screen-fullscreen 0 -screen-width 600 -screen-height 512`
-4. Launch the game using this shortcut.
-5.  **Move the 600x512 game window to the top-right corner of your screen.** The bot's accuracy depends on this exact placement.

 ### **Step 4: Running the Bot**